 You can add a formula that returns the image URL as a line item value in a reference module.
 When the module is published to a dashboard, you can add an image placeholder that displays the linked image.
 This helps users identify the product.

-In this example, we have a list, ProductImageURLs, with a property, ImageURL, that holds the URL for the image.
+In this example, we have a list, ProductImageURLs, with a property, ImageURL, that stores the image links within a module.